describr/versions/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The best plugin for front-end user profiles.
+Membership plugin including front-end user profiles, user registration, content restriction, user account restriction, user roles, and more.

 == Description ==

-Describr displays user profiles on the front end.
-Including uploading and changing profile photos, users can update profile fields and account settings on the front end.
-Describr gives administrators the ability to grant users the capability to delete their accounts on the front end.
+Describr is the best user profile and membership plugin for WordPress.
+Describr makes it easy to create beautiful user profiles on the front end.
+Describr makes it easy for users to manage their profiles and accounts on the front end.
+Describr is extensible and makes it easy for you to create websites where users can become members.

 Major features in Describr include:

-* Users can view and update their profiles on the front end.
+* Front-end user profiles.
-* Users can upload profile pictures on the front end.
+* User account on the front end.
-* Users can manage their account settings on the front end.
+* Content restriction.
-* Administrator can make a user an important person.
+* User account restriction.
-* Administrator can disable fields and tabs.
+* Password field can be added to WordPress registration form (single site only).
-* Administrator can add multiple administrator emails.
+* Password complexity.
-* Administrator can grant users the capability to delete their profiles on the front end.
+* Conditional profile fields.
-* Administrator can change users' status.
+* Conditional nav menus.
-* Administrator can make users inactive.
+* Make user an important person.
-* Administrator can send users a link to confirm their accounts.
+* Custom capabilities.
-* Administrator can manage Describr from the Settings tab on the back end.
+* Delete user from the front end.
-* Administrator can grant capabilities to roles and remove capabilities from roles.
+* Show author posts & comments on user profiles.
-* Administrator can include a password field on WordPress' registration form (single site only).
+* Extensible with many filters and actions.
 * Multisite support.
-* Fully translatable.
+* Multisite support.

 == Installation ==